ableunable/example-project/README.md

 # example-project
-just an example to teach someone
+i made this long ago as an example to teach someone to use github

 -----------